phreda4/phreda4.github.io/doc/15-dbm.md

 ::dbdelete | nro 'db --
 ```

-For sort in diferents type of registers
+For sort in diferents type of registers.
+For every db there are a index array, this word sort this index.

 ```
 ::dbsort | fld 'db -- ;